 When we think about the life of Rebekah, there are some other questions we need to consider.

-- What did Rebekah do in the Bible?
+- What was Rebekah Known for in the Bible?

 This post contains affiliate links.
 See my full disclosure for more details.

 Rebekah played an important role as the wife of one of the patriarchs who received the covenant promises of God.
 She was the niece of Abraham, the daughter of his brother, Nahor.
 She also married Abraham’s son, Isaac.
 While her story gets off to a great start, we see later on that she makes a huge mistake.
 One that betrayed her husband and resulted in a great family feud.

 The name Rebecca in Hebrew means “to tie, bind”.
 It comes from the Hebrew name Rivkah, meaning “noose.”
 Rebekah was a common spelling of the name in the Bible.

 Watch the Bible Study Video of Rebekah in the Bible